Getting Started: Geotechnical Engineering

 When does geotechnical engineering happen?

-The quality assurance side of geotechnical engineering happens during the design phase of a project, anywhere from one month to five years before construction starts.
+The quality assurance side of geotechnical engineering happens during a project's design phase, anywhere from one month to five years pre-construction.
 Some project owners may not even have funding for construction when they call on a geotechnical engineer.

 That's because geotechnical engineering can affect how—or if—the project gets built.
 This way, designers can make changes before starting construction.